mythaxis/mythaxis.github.io/content/issue-24/Spring Man.md

 He always cherished the dream of winning a literary award.
 But even if he won the Man Booker Prize, he wouldn’t get this much applause from his fellow men, who rarely read books.

 -

+*Thanks for reading - but we'd love feedback!
+Let us know what you think of "Alight" on [Facebook](https://www.facebook.com/MythaxisMagazine/posts/138439474743720).*